Tuesday, June 7, 2011

 Get good and plastered.

 Dirty Northern Bastard!

 England is the geographic reverse of America: It's not the South, it's the North that gets attacked as being backward, full of willful ignorance and "inbreds" -- but also tends to have the better food, and the more soulful music, and probably the more passionate "football" fans.

-But the minority of Red Sox fans who act like, you know, THAT, they're the closest thing America has to English soccer hooligans.
+But the minority of Red Sox fans who act like, you know, that, they are -- along with Oakland Raiders and Duke basketball fans -- the closest thing America has to English soccer hooligans.
 Yankee Fans, Met fans, even Philadelphia sports fans tend not to get that bad.

 To this kind of Sox fan, I can only say this:

 Your team cheated to win yours, and lied about it, and got caught.
 They're fake.